Quintor/headless-wordpress-workshop/README.md

 docker-compose up
 ```

+> Having docker or docker-compose issues?
+Check [Docker troubleshooting](#docker-troubleshooting) if there is a possible solution

 Once you have your new WordPress install set up, go ahead and visit your admin dashboard.
 The WordPress admin is available at <http://localhost:8081/wp-admin/> default login credentials `admin` / `Quintor!`

 ![Look at that fancy new install! ✨](./images/dashboard.png)